Avocado Pesto Pasta

 - (optional garnish) extra toasted pine nuts and shaved Parmesan

-Bring a large pot of salted water to a boil.
+Bring a large pot of generously-salted water to a boil.
 Add pasta or noodles, and cook according to package directions.
 Drain and set aside.

 Meanwhile, make the pesto by combining basil, avocado, lemon juice, garlic, and oil in a food processor.
 Process until smooth.
 Season generously with salt and pepper.

 Immediately after the pasta or noodles are drained, top with the pesto and gently toss until well-coated.
 Divide pasta among serving bowls and top with toasted pine nuts and shaved Parmesan.